-The Group monitors and controls its IRRBB with a set of monitoring tools consistent with its risk appetite.
-These include risk limits on economic value change under stressed scenario and basic-point-value of banking book.
-There are also management alert triggers ("MAT") governing the size of interest re-pricing gap, hedging derivatives for banking book funding activities, and vulnerability on economic value of equity, net interest income and regulatory capital in stressed scenarios.
-All these risk limits and MATs are reviewed and approved by the RC and the ALCO respectively; and are reviewed at least annually.
+These include risk limits on economic value of equity ("EVE") decline under stressed scenarios and basic-point-value of banking book.
+There are also management alert triggers ("MAT") governing the size of interest rate re-pricing gap, hedging derivatives for banking book funding activities, and vulnerability of EVE and earnings to the Group's capital under stressed scenarios.
+All these risk limits and MATs are reviewed and approved by the RC and the ALCO respectively, and are reviewed at least annually to ensure its integrity, accuracy and reasonableness in response to changing market condition.